17. In Love With Spring: My Novel Online

 His girlfriend Dawn was studying mathematics.
 She rivaled Charles intellectually, but where he was argumentative, she was peaceful and gracious.
 Although he would have dismissed her niceties as “philistine” in anyone else, he wasn’t above letting her rub his feet after a long day.

-Nathaniel was a psychology major who, like any psychology major worth his or her salt, couldn’t understand why anyone would major in anything else.
-“Psychology is always relevant.
+Nathaniel was a psychology major who, like any psychology major worth his or her salt, couldn’t understand why anyone would major in anything else: “Psychology is always relevant.
 It’s the only discipline that ultimately makes sense, no matter what.”
-The combination of his long blond hair and forest-green eyes was an initial attraction to a lot of the girls in his classes, but he complained to Jules, “You try to talk to one of them about something besides clothes or makeup and you might as well be speaking Latin.
+The combination of his long blond hair and forest-green eyes was an initial attraction to a lot of the girls in his classes, but he complained to Jules, “You try to talk to them about something besides clothes or makeup and you might as well be speaking Latin.
 Which I can, by the way.”

 Three or four nights a week they walked to the Willow Street Diner and hotly debated issues they found interesting: rationality versus empiricism, determinism versus free will, Tolstoy versus Dostoyevsky.
 The waitress was a sour, middle-aged woman named Bernadine who hated them because they stayed past closing ordering nothing but coffee (hot tea for Jules) amidst conversation that often escalated into shouting and table pounding.
 Dawn, occupied with the concrete study of numbers, frequently rebuked metaphysical points she found unconvincing with a fiery cry of “If you want answers, read Gödel!”
 When Bernadine kicked them out the discussion would continue during a long stroll through town.